shapesmusic/Shapes-Basics-Draft/notes.md

 ### Lesson 21 - Light and Heavy Tensions

+**Location**

 **References**

-- 2023-Spring 7.2
+- 2023-Spring 7.2 notes
-- 2023-Spring 6.3 (possibly helpful here, we got ahead and talked about tension names, the 3rd and 6th changing)
+- 2023-Spring 6.3 notes (possibly helpful here, we got ahead and talked about tension names, the 3rd and 6th changing)

 **Notes**